-As of December 31, 2023, the Company is defending approximately 35,935 product liability claims involving the Company's line of hernia repair devices (collectively, the "Hernia Product Claims").
+As of March 31, 2024, the Company is defending approximately 37,330 product liability claims involving the Company's line of hernia repair devices (collectively, the "Hernia Product Claims").
 The Company's outstanding Hernia Product Claims as of September 30, 2023 were approximately 34,845.
 The Company's outstanding product liability claims represent nonhomogeneous populations of claims which vary widely based upon various factors, most notably the quality of the claims.
 As such, claim activity during any given period may not necessarily be indicative of the Company's ultimate liability under a mass tort matter.
-As further discussed below, the Company's underlying estimate of its product liability includes and already accounts for unfiled claims and as such, the net year-to-date change in the number of outstanding Hernia Product Claims did not materially impact the Company's product liability accrual as of December 31, 2023.
+As further discussed below, the Company's underlying estimate of its product liability includes and already accounts for unfiled claims and as such, the net year-to-date change in the number of outstanding Hernia Product Claims did not materially impact the Company's product liability accrual as of March 31, 2024.
 The majority of the outstanding claims are currently pending in a coordinated proceeding in Rhode Island State Court ("RI") and in a federal multi-district litigation ("MDL") established in the Southern District of Ohio, but claims are also pending in other state and/or federal court jurisdictions.
 In addition, outstanding claims include multiple putative class actions in Canada.
 Generally, the Hernia Product Claims seek damages for personal injury allegedly resulting from use of the products.
 From time to time, the Company engages in resolution discussions with plaintiffs' law firms regarding certain of the Hernia Product Claims, but the Company also intends to vigorously defend Hernia Product Claims that do not settle, including through litigation and trial.
-A trial for the Hernia Product Claims is currently scheduled in the MDL in April 2024.
+There are no trials currently scheduled.

 The Company also continues to be a defendant in certain other mass tort litigation.
-As of December 31, 2023, the Company is defending product liability claims involving the Company's line of pelvic mesh products, the majority of which are pending in a coordinated proceeding in New Jersey Superior Court and in various federal court jurisdictions, the Company's line of inferior vena cava ("IVC") filter products, which are pending in various jurisdictions, and the Company's line of implantable ports, the majority of which are pending in an MDL in the United States District Court for the District of Arizona.
+As of March 31, 2024, the Company is defending product liability claims involving the Company's line of pelvic mesh products, the majority of which are pending in a coordinated proceeding in New Jersey Superior Court and in various federal court jurisdictions, the Company's line of inferior vena cava ("IVC") filter products, which are pending in various jurisdictions, and the Company's line of implantable ports, the majority of which are pending in an MDL in the United States District Court for the District of Arizona.
 The Company believes that it has meritorious defenses and is vigorously defending itself in these matters.